What is the mortgage interest deduction?

 For homeowners with mortgages higher than these limits, you must calculate the proportional interest charges to determine how much you can deduct.

 The Tax Cuts and Jobs Act (TCJA) of 2017 lowered the mortgage deduction limit for all new mortgages to $750,000.
-However, there is an exception for homebuyers who entered into a written binding contract prior to Dec.
-15, 2017, with a close date of Jan.
+However, there is an exception for homebuyers who entered into a written, binding contract before Dec.
+15, 2017, with a closing date of Jan.
 1, 2018, or sooner.
-As long as you’ve completed the purchase by April 1, 2018, the mortgage interest deduction limit is $1 million instead of $750,000.
+As long as you completed the purchase by April 1, 2018, the mortgage interest deduction limit is $1 million instead of $750,000.

 How to take the mortgage deduction on your tax return